opacut/eyetrack_reading/README.md

 I had some more problems with the installation, and needed to install `wheel`, `attrdict`, `gtk3-devel` and only then `psychopy`.

 Check the forums, as there might have been new updates since I wrote this.

+It's developed with the Eyetribe software, and we're borrowing the driver (with slight adjustments) from the PyTribe project by esdalmaijer, https://github.com/esdalmaijer/PyTribe

+WINDOWS
+This was way more tricky than it should have been.
+Do yourself a favor and use pyenv :) to install pyenv, I use https://chocolatey.org/install then install python 3.9 or lower (I'm using 3.6.8 at the moment), like here https://realpython.com/intro-to-pyenv/#using-pyenv-to-install-python and that should theoretically do it.
+Contact me if something doesn't work, and we can throw our hands in the air in confusion together.